ziedtuihri/Spring-Boot/README.md

     // One Bloc can have many Chambres (Rooms), this will likely require a OneToMany mapping in the Foyer class or another related class.

+to add swagger add the code below on the file pom.xml
         <dependency>
             <groupId>org.springdoc</groupId>
             <artifactId>springdoc-openapi-starter-webmvc-ui</artifactId>